A delicious apple and rhubarb crumble with streusel, almonds. Served with custard, vanilla sauce or vanilla ice cream

 - Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.

-- Melt the butter in a pan and saute the rhubarb and the apples for a couple of minutes.
-Add the cinnamon and the honey and continue cooking until all the liquid has evaporated, it won't take long.
+- Cook: Melt the butter in a pan and saute the rhubarb and the apples for a couple of minutes.
+Add the cinnamon and the honey and continue cooking until all the liquid has evaporated; it won't take long.
 The apple chunks will remain more or less whole, while the rhubarb will almost disintegrate and form a kind of sauce for the apples.
 Taste and adjust the taste with a little bit more honey, if necessary.
-Don't make it too sweet, remember that the crumble is sweet and you will serve this with more sweet stuff.
+Don't make it too sweet; remember that the crumble is sweet, and you will serve this with more sweet stuff.
 Pour the mixture in a medium casserole form.

 - Toast the almond slivers in a small pan without adding any fat.
 Keep an eye on them and shake the pan regularly.
 Transfer to a plate as soon as they start to get golden and fragrant.

-- Place the flour and the chopped butter in a bowl.
+- Crumbles: Place the flour and the chopped butter in a bowl.
 Rub with your fingers until you obtain crumbs.
-Add the sugar and about 2/3 of the almonds and mix them together.
+Add the sugar and about 2/3 of the almonds and mix them.
 Distribute the crumble evenly over the rhubarb-apple mixture in the casserole form.
-Sprinkle with the remaining almond slivers and bake for about 20 minutes or until the crumble is golden brown.
+Sprinkle with the remaining almond slivers.

 - Serve hot, warm, or cold with custard or vanilla sauce or vanilla ice cream.
-The vanilla ice cream is particularly good when the crumble is still hot or warm.
+The vanilla ice cream is perfect when the crumble is still hot or warm.